 Water your plant with room temperature water and place it in a suitable location.

 In nature, these plants reside in the understory, and their light requirements reflect this.
-They prefer at least five hours of light a day, yet they cannot withstand bright, direct light.
+They prefer at least five hours of light daily, yet they cannot withstand bright, direct light.

-One of the best places for them is near any window that is covered with a curtain or shade that filters the light.
-You can also place your plant in the interior of a room, as long as it receives some light.
+One of the best places for them is near any window covered with a curtain or shade that filters the light.
+You can also place your plant in the interior of a room as long as it receives some light.

 Temperature and Humidity Preferences

-Watermelon peperomia do best at temperatures between 60-80ºF, although they can handle brief periods of temperatures below that range.
-They don’t do well with either hot or cold drafts, so keep them away from exterior doors and interior vents.
+Watermelon peperomia temperature ranges are optimal between 60-80ºF, although they can handle brief periods below that range.
+They don’t do well with hot or cold drafts, so keep them away from exterior doors and interior vents.

-They don’t do well in dry air and prefer humidity levels above 50%.
-To raise the humidity levels in a dry house, spritz the plant with water every few days.
+They don’t do well in dry air and prefer humidity above 50%.
+Spritz the plant with water every few days to raise the humidity levels in a dry house.
 Or you can place a tray filled with pebbles and water under the base of your plant’s pot.